What foods are adaptogens and what are their benefits?

 It also supports the respiratory system with studies by Capital Medical University (opens in new tab) showing it may be beneficial for those with asthma, as it contributes to improved lung function, and therefore, fewer instances of symptom flare-ups.

 “Cordyceps mushrooms can boost your sex drive, help fight fatigue, and they’re packed with antioxidants that offer protection against the negative effects of aging.”

-Unlike cordyceps mushrooms, ashwagandha is a type of shrub.
-It grows in India, parts of Africa, and the Middle East.
-It's probably one of the most famous adaptogens as it's been used in traditional history for hundreds of years.
+Ashwagandha is a type of shrub, unlike cordyceps mushrooms.
+It grows in India, parts of Africa, and the Middle East, and is probably one of the most famous adaptogens.

-But much like cordyceps, it's normally consumed in herbal teas and other infusions, including coffee and cacao.
+It's been used in traditional medicine for hundreds of years but much like cordyceps, ashwagandha is normally consumed in herbal teas and other infusions, including coffee and cacao.

 Studies linked to Hebrew University Medical Faculty (opens in new tab) have also shown it can help to balance blood sugar, reduce inflammation, and may even enhance male fertility thanks to a compound in the shrub called withaferin A.

-“Ashwagandha is a fantastic option if you’re looking for support with both stress and sleep,” Berry says.
+“Ashwagandha is a fantastic option if you’re looking for support with both stress and sleep,” Berry, who also works alongside adaptogen brand DIRTEA (opens in new tab), says.

-Benefits: “It may help to improve brain function and physical performance,” she says.
+Benefits of rhodiola: “It may help to improve brain function and physical performance,” Berry says.
 “It also has a positive effect on mood, with studies from University of Pennsylvania Perelman School of Medicine (opens in new tab) indicating that it may help to reduce symptoms of depression.”